ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 Key action items include:

-1. Run _both_ a consensus layer client and an execution layer client; third-party endpoints to obtain execution data no longer work since The Merge.
+1. Run _both_ a consensus client and an execution client; third-party endpoints to obtain execution data no longer work since The Merge.
-2. Authenticate both execution layer and consensus layer clients with a shared JWT secret so they can securely communicate.
+2. Authenticate both execution and consensus clients with a shared JWT secret so they can securely communicate.
 3. Set a `fee recipient` address to receive your earned transaction fee tips/MEV.

 Not completing the first two items above items will result in your node being seen as "offline" until both layers are synced and authenticated.